isomerpages/csa-sicw1/_speakers/Speaker – Dr Yang Yinping.md

 <p>Dr. Yang Yinping is the Director of the Centre for Advanced Technologies
 in Online Safety (CATOS), overseeing Singapore's Online Trust and Safety Research Programme aimed at combating online harms with technology.
-She holds the position of Senior Principal Scientist at ASTAR's Institute of High Performance Computing and leads the Epidemic Preparedness Horizontal Technology Coordinating Office, coordinating ASTAR’s efforts in epidemic preparedness.</p>
+She holds the position of Senior Principal Scientist at A*STAR's Institute of High Performance Computing and leads the Epidemic Preparedness Horizontal Technology Coordinating Office, coordinating A*STAR’s efforts in epidemic preparedness.</p>
 <p>An expert in affective computing and social media analytics, Dr. Yang
 has led over 15 projects for industry and the public sector and advises